greenplum-db/pxf/concourse/docker/README.md

-# Docker container for GPDB development/testing
+# Docker container for Greenplum development/testing

 ## Requirements

 - docker 1.13 (with 3-4 GB allocated for docker host)